- The prevention of gross human rights violations under international human rights law

 Over the past decades there has been a great deal of attention for concepts aiming to prevent gross human rights violations, such as conflict prevention and the responsibility to protect.
 Despite this shift in attention towards prevention, it has remained unclear what legal obligations states have to prevent gross human rights violations under international human rights law.
 For example, it is unclear what types of obligations states have at different points in time, when they are triggered, what concrete measures they may require and how they apply outside a state’s territory.
 This study sets out to systematically assess the content and scope of obligations to prevent gross human rights violations.
 To be able to understand obligations to prevent in their interconnection, the focus is on three specific types of injury prohibited under international human rights law: torture, arbitrary death and genocide.
 Further distinctions are made between four temporal phases (long-term prevention, short-term prevention, preventing continuation, preventing recurrence) and territorial and extraterritorial obligations.
 A point of analysis throughout the study is how the capacity of states influences the content and scope of obligations to prevent gross human rights violations in territorial and extraterritorial settings.

-2. Obligations to prevent within state territory (Embargo until 08 March 2019)
+2. Obligations to prevent within state territory (Embargo up to and including 08 March 2019)

-3. Extraterritorial obligations to prevent based on jurisdiction (Embargo until 08 March 2019)
+3. Extraterritorial obligations to prevent based on jurisdiction (Embargo up to and including 08 March 2019)

-4. Extraterritorial obligations to prevent beyond jurisdiction (Embargo until 08 March 2019)
+4. Extraterritorial obligations to prevent beyond jurisdiction (Embargo up to and including 08 March 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.